RoeiKasuss/RoeiKasuss/README.md

 - Building impactful sofware at the most innovative tech company on the planet.

 **Student Software Engineer** - **_Intel Corporation_**
-- Developing and maintaining software solutions as part of a leading global technology company.
+- co - developed and maintained software solutions as part of a leading global technology company.

 ---